Adrenal Fatigue Weight Gain: How Your Adrenal Glands and Cortisol Levels Affect Your Weight

 Why Should You Time Your Meals for Natural Cortisol Cycle?

-Like other hormones produced in our body, cortisol levels follow a natural cycle inline with our circadian rhythm.
-Under normal circumstances, our adrenal glands begins to produce cortisol early in the morning (around 6 am) and will reach its peak at mid morning (around 8 am).
-As the day goes by, these cortisol levels gradually reduces, with noticeable increase during mealtimes, in order for our body to prepare for our normal night time rest.
+Like other hormones produced in our body, cortisol levels follow a natural cycle in line with our circadian rhythm.
+Under normal circumstances, our adrenal glands begin to produce cortisol early in the morning (around 6 am) and will reach its peak at mid-morning (around 8 am).
+As the day goes by, these cortisol levels gradually reduce, with a noticeable increase during mealtimes, in order for our body to prepare for our normal nighttime rest.

 We know that you might have a busy schedule and might not keep tabs on our recommended meal timings so here are some health tips: